Skip to main content

 ✎ Technique: Writing web page titles

-To be as helpful as possible, the title should briefly tell the user what the page is about and where they are within the site....
-Read more about ✎ Technique: Writing web page titles
+To be as helpful as possible, the title should briefly tell the user what the page is about and where they are within the site.

 ✎ Technique: Identifying headings

 Headings are important orientation aids, and they help people quickly identify the content on your page.
-When headings are correctly identified, they also allow screen-reader users to quickly navigate from heading to heading using the screen reader's heading navigation functionality.
+When headings are correctly identified, they also allow screen reader users to quickly navigate from heading to heading.

 ✎ Technique: Readable paragraph text

-Paragraphs of text are a fundamental core of web content, so it's important to display them in a fashion that is optimally readable to the majority of your audience without requiring them to change their display settings.
-For people who do need to customize display of text to make it easier to read, it's important to support this customization rather than forcing them to read the text the way you specify.
+Paragraphs of text are a fundamental core of web content.
+It's important to display them in a fashion that is optimally readable to the majority of your audience.

 ✎ Technique: Heading structure